 Living on a boat on a canal or river mooring.

-Can I live on a canal boat?
+So can I live on a canal boat?

 Yes, if you keep to the mooring rules.

-Why can't I moor anywhere I want?
+Why can't I moor anywhere I want for as long as I want?

 Because other canal users have to be considered.

-Recently, possibly because of a shortage of economic accommodation, there have been large increases in liveaboard boats, especially in a few locations.
-An 85% increase in 'continuous cruisers' over one year in East London has been reported.
 Leisure boaters complain that they can't find convenient moorings because short term visitor moorings are being filled by long stay liveaboards.
 Canal users and local people complain about unsightly boats moored in long lines.
 Local Authorities may be unhappy about the extra pressure on local services.
 C&RT has recently been working with local groups including boat dwellers in some of the worst affected areas, like London and the western Kennet and Avon to try to find solutions to these problems, see more in our Canal News Section.

 C&RT also have to get as much income from canal users as possible.
 Boat owners have to pay for a licence and moorings can cost over £2,000 a year.
 They want all canal users to contribute to the costs of running the canals.